dtumpowsky/Resume-Markdown/resume.md

 Profile
 ---------

-    An enthusiastic, self driven, and communicative web developer seeking to connect my for passion for the outdoors and creating beautiful, intuitive applications with a company who shares the same values.
+    An enthusiastic, self driven, and communicative software engineer seeking to connect my passion for discovery with creating beautiful, intuitive applications.
 ------------------- -------------------

 Education